Stand Build Regulations

 All Space Only stands, or Shell Scheme stands with construction are required to submit a full risk assessment and method statement for the design, construction and arrangement of their stand with both documents being submitted along with stand plans.

-Exhibitiors are also required to have a risk assessment for any stand activities taking place on their stand during show open and may also be required to produce a method statement for certain activites at the organisers discretion.
+Exhibitors are also required to have a risk assessment for any stand activities taking place on their stand during show open and may also be required to produce a method statement for certain activities at the organisers discretion.
 These do not need to be submitted to the organisers unless requested, but a copy of these documents must be available onsite should they be required.

 Signage